There are many historic buildings on Cape Cod, and many in Yarmouth itself.

 We are proud to say that the Society owns and maintains five of these historic properties, some of which were donated to us for preservation by people whose families held and even lived in them for generations.

-Also on the grounds of the Captain Bangs Hallet House is a magnificent
+Also on the grounds of the Captain Bangs Hallet House Museum is a

 Weeping Beech Tree, one of only a few on the Cape.
-It is a spectacular
+It's a spectacular

 sight with an enormous spread and limbs that literally embrace all those

 who stand beneath it.
-There's a photo in the slideshow below and another
+There's a photo of it in the weddings slideshow for

-• The Nature Trails: The Faith Tufts Gatehouse is the starting point for the Nature Trails, which are maintained by the Historical Society of Old Yarmouth.
+The Nature Trails, maintained by the Historical Society of Old Yarmouth, begin at the Faith Tufts Gatehouse.
 They meander through more than 50 acres of woodland splendor for all who enjoy the outdoors.
-Trail maps are available in the mailbox next to the front door.
+Trail maps are available in the mailbox next to the front door of the Gatehouse.
 Although the trails are now rich with forest vegetation and botanical specimens, this was not always the case.
 For on this 50 acres was located the first golf course on Cape Cod.
 Built in the 1890s as a private course for the Thacher family, the course was used for several decades but then allowed to revert to its natural state.
 The land was generously donated to the historical society by Mr. Guido Perera, a descendant of the Thacher family.
 If you look closely, you can still catch a glimpse of the golf course landscape.
 Today, the trail wanders toward Miller's Pond and through acres of Cape Cod's natural beauty.

-NATURE TRAIL HOURS: Open daily year round dawn to dusk.
+NATURE TRAILS HOURS: Open daily year round dawn to dusk.